rodolphe37/electron-react-typescript-boilerplate/README.md

 ### This version use Electron v25.1.1 & React v18.2.0 (from create-react-app)

-> This branch is electron with ESM module (if you want commonjs instead go to commonjs branch)
+> This is typeScript version, if you want javascript version [click here](https://github.com/rodolphe37/electron-react-javascript-boilerplate).

-> Currently available in JavaScript, the TypeScript version will be available shortly.

 ---